valentincanonical/diy-microcloud/step03-lxd-cloud/README.md

 Name of the storage backend to use (btrfs, dir, lvm, zfs) [default=zfs]:
 Create a new ZFS pool? (yes/no) [default=yes]:
 Would you like to use an existing empty block device (e.g. a disk or partition)? (yes/no) [default=no]:
-# I secured more space than the default to make sure we have enough to experiment
+# We secured more space than the default to make sure we have enough to experiment
 Size in GB of the new loop device (1GB minimum) [default=5GB]: 7GB
 Do you want to configure a new remote storage pool? (yes/no) [default=no]:
 Would you like to connect to a MAAS server? (yes/no) [default=no]: